Counseling

 Missy Fry wins Rogoway Award

-Congratulations to Missy Fry, Aging & Adult Services Clinician, who is the 2022 recipient of the Laurie Rogoway Outstanding Jewish Professional Award, which recognizes a current Jewish communal professional in greater Portland.
+Congratulations to Missy Fry, Aging & Adult Services Clinician, who was the 2022 recipient of the Laurie Rogoway Outstanding Jewish Professional Award, which recognizes a current Jewish communal professional in greater Portland.

 With JFCS for 11 years, Missy is the first therapist to win this award in its eight-year history.